robertmc0/modules-test/scripts/registry/README.md

 The role assignment `Contributor` is required to run the script and create the ACR resource.
 The role assignment `AcrPull` is required to pull the bicep modules from the registry.

-The Azure RBAC right `Microsoft.ContainerRegistry/registries/importImage/action` allows a user or service principal to import an image into an Azure Container Registry (ACR).
-This right is required to perform the `az acr import` command, which imports an image from a specified source to an ACR repository.
-The rbac role of `Contributor` includes this right.
+The Azure RBAC permission `Microsoft.ContainerRegistry/registries/importImage/action` allows a user or service principal to import an image into an Azure Container Registry (ACR).
+This permission is required to perform the `az acr import` command, which imports an image from a specified source to an ACR repository.
+The rbac role of `Contributor` includes this permission.

 Requirements: